-Find out the history of the Tissue Bank, our work and how you can get in touch with us.
+Find out the history of the Tissue Bank and our work.

-Scientists need to be able to study breast tissue samples, breast cells and blood from patients to understand how breast cancer behaves, grows and spreads.
-It is important for breast cancer cells and tissues to be compared with non-cancerous cells and tissues from the breast.
-This is why we collect from patients without a diagnosis of breast cancer as well.
+Now, the Tissue Bank allows scientists to study breast tissue samples, breast cells and blood from patients to understand how breast cancer acts, grows and spreads.
+It is also important to compare breast cancer cells and tissues to healthy cells and tissues from the breast.
+This is why the Tissue Bank also collects samples from people without breast cancer.

-Breast cancer is still the most common cancer in the UK; every year over 55,000 women and around 350 men will be diagnosed and around 11,500 women and 80 men will lose their lives to the disease.
-By consistently collecting and storing breast cancer samples, we can give scientists access to the tissue they need, making research faster and more reliable and bringing greater benefits to patients.
+By consistently collecting and storing breast cancer samples, we can give scientists access to the tissue they need, making research faster and more reliable and bringing greater benefits to people affected by breast cancer.

 The Tissue Bank Advisory Council advises on the scientific strategy of the Breast Cancer Now Tissue Bank and its implementation.
 The council comprises of patients, leading scientists, researchers, and bioinformaticians from the breast cancer and biobanking fields worldwide.

-The Chair of the Tissue Bank Advisory Council is Professor Wayne.
-A. Phillips, University of Melbourne.
+The Chair of the Tissue Bank Advisory Council is Professor Richard Clarkson, Cardiff University.